ckan/ckan/doc/theming.rst

 Here we pass two arguments to the ``{% snippet %}`` tag:

 .. literalinclude:: ../ckanext/example_theme/v8_snippet/templates/home/index.html
-   :start-after: {# Call the package_item.html snippet. #}
+   :start-after: {# Call the group_list.html snippet. #}
    :end-before: {% endblock %}

 the first argument is the name of the snippet file to call.
-The second argument, separated by a comma, is the package to pass into the snippet.
+The second argument, separated by a comma, is the list of groups to pass into the snippet.
 After the filename you can pass any number of variables into a snippet, and these will all be available to the snippet code as top-level global variables.
-As in the ``package_item.html`` docstring above, each snippet's docstring should document the parameters it requires.
+As in the ``group_list.html`` docstring above, each snippet's docstring should document the parameters it requires.

 If you reload your `CKAN front page`_ in your web browser now, you should see the dataset of the day rendered nicely.